 Ensemble methods combine the predictions from multiple models in order to make more robust predictions.

 - Random Forest: trees.RandomForest

 - Bootstrap Aggregation (also called Bagging): meta.Bagging

-- Stacked Aggregation (also called Stacking or Blending): meta.Stacking
+- Stacked Generalization (also called Stacking or Blending): meta.Stacking

 Weka has an extensive array of ensemble methods, perhaps one of the largest available across all of the popular machine learning frameworks.

 If you are looking for an area to specialize in using Weka, a source of true power in the platform besides ease of use, I would point to the support for ensemble techniques.

 Once you have chosen a machine learning algorithm, you can configure it.

 Configuration is optional, but highly recommended.
 Weka cleverly chooses sensible defaults for each machine learning algorithm meaning that you can select an algorithm and start using it immediately without knowing much about it.